Deca97/Conconi_Test_Webapp/README.md

 | 200                  | 1800                   | 21           | 5.83        | 34.3             | 2:53          | 06:29                  |
 | 200                  | 2000                   | 22           | 6.11        | 32.7             | 2:45          | 07:02                  |

-> **Nota:** ogni incremento di 200 m serve a ottenere un aumento graduale della velocità e permettere di osservare il punto di deflessione della frequenza cardiaca.
+> **Note:** Each 200 m increment allows a gradual speed increase and helps observe the HR deflection point.

 ---

-## 🚀 Come usare l’app
+## 🚀 How to Use the App

-1. **Carica il file FIT** della tua sessione di corsa tramite il pulsante “Carica file FIT”.
-2. L’app estrarrà automaticamente **frequenza cardiaca** e **velocità**.
-3. Calcolerà la **soglia anaerobica** e mostrerà il risultato:
-   - Frequenza cardiaca alla soglia
+1. **Upload the FIT file** of your running session via the “Upload FIT file” button.
+2. The app will automatically extract **heart rate** and **speed**.
+3. It will calculate the **anaerobic threshold** and display:
+   - Heart rate at threshold
+   - Corresponding speed
-   - Velocità corrispondente
+   - Confidence interval
-   - Intervallo di confidenza

-> ⚠️ Attenzione: se il test non è stato eseguito correttamente o i dati sono insufficienti, l’app restituirà un errore.
+> ⚠️ Warning: If the test was not executed correctly or data are insufficient, the app will return an error.

 ---

-## ⚠️ Avvertenze
+## ⚠️ Warnings

-- Il Test di Conconi fornisce **stime indicative**, non valori assoluti.
-- I risultati possono variare in base al livello di allenamento, condizioni ambientali e qualità dei dati.
-- Per una stima più precisa della soglia anaerobica, si consiglia di integrare misurazioni di **lattato** o **analisi del gas respiratorio**.
-- I valori calcolati vanno interpretati **come indicazioni di allenamento**, non come diagnosi cliniche.
-- L’**HR Deflection Point (HRDP)** o la curva di Conconi sono strumenti utili soprattutto per monitorare **trend individuali nel tempo**, piuttosto che determinare valori assoluti della soglia anaerobica.
+- The Conconi Test provides **indicative estimates**, not absolute values.
+- Results may vary depending on training level, environmental conditions, and data quality.
+- For a more precise determination of the anaerobic threshold, consider using **blood lactate measurements** or **respiratory gas analysis**.
+- Calculated values should be interpreted **as training guidelines**, not as clinical diagnostics.
+- The **HR Deflection Point (HRDP)** or Conconi curve is most useful for monitoring **individual trends over time**, rather than determining absolute threshold values.

 ---

-## ℹ️ Utilità dell’App
+## ℹ️ Usefulness of the App

-Il **Conconi Test Analyzer** è pensato per runner e atleti che vogliono monitorare i propri progressi in modo semplice e non invasivo:

-- **Monitoraggio individuale nel tempo**: confrontando più test dello stesso atleta, è possibile osservare miglioramenti o regressioni nella condizione aerobica.
-- **Supporto alla pianificazione dell’allenamento**: fornisce indicazioni relative sull’intensità degli allenamenti e permette di strutturare sessioni progressive basate sulla soglia stimata.
-- **Educazione e consapevolezza**: aiuta a comprendere come la frequenza cardiaca varia con la velocità e come interpretare i dati di allenamento.

-> ⚠️ Nota: i valori della soglia anaerobica calcolati dall’app sono **indicativi**.
-Non sostituiscono test di laboratorio basati su lattato o analisi del gas respiratorio.
+The **Conconi Test Analyzer** is designed for runners and athletes who want to monitor progress in a simple, non-invasive way:

+- **Individual monitoring over time**: by comparing multiple tests from the same athlete, one can observe improvements or regressions in aerobic condition.
+- **Support for training planning**: provides relative indications for training intensity and helps structure progressive sessions based on the estimated threshold.
+- **Education and awareness**: helps understand how heart rate varies with speed and how to interpret training data.

+> ⚠️ Note: The threshold values calculated by the app are **indicative**.
+They do not replace lab-based tests with lactate or gas exchange analysis.

 ---

-## 📂 File supportati
+## 📂 Supported Files

-- File **FIT** (da dispositivi Garmin o simili).
+- **FIT files** (from Garmin or similar devices).

 ---

-## 📚 Riferimenti Scientifici
+## 📚 Scientific References

 - Conconi F., et al., *Determination of the anaerobic threshold by a noninvasive field test in runners*, Journal of Applied Physiology, 1982.
+- Donne, Bernard; Fleming, Neil; Campbell, Garry; Ward, Tomás; Crampton, David; Mahony, Nick. *Graded Incremental Test Data (Cycling, Running, Kayaking, Rowing): an open access dataset*.
+Zenodo, March 2022.
 - Ferri-Marini C., et al., *Assessment of the Heart Rate Deflection Point in Athletes for a Non-Invasive Determination of the Anaerobic Threshold: A Systematic Review*, Journal of Science in Sport and Exercise, 2025.